Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 Mosquitoes can be a problem in Alaska, mostly from mid-June through July when the population spikes.

-Swarms are most likely to be found in the tundra and near marshes or other stagnant water.
+Swarms are most likely found in the tundra marshes or other stagnant water.
 Dawn and dusk are when they are the most active.

 However, mosquitoes are not too bad in cities, along the coast, or anywhere with wind.